oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor Part No.: 478-1704-1-ND
 Eagle Part Reference: C43
 [Datasheet](http://datasheets.avx.com/TAJ.pdf)
-Reasons: Electrolytics capacitor was asked for at this point in accordance to the recommended circuit from the LNA datasheet.
+Reasons: Electrolytic capacitor was asked for at this point in accordance to the recommended circuit from the LNA datasheet.

-#### Capacitors  (TODO)
+#### Capacitors
 Part No.: FA-20H
 Manufacturer: Epson
 Vendor: Digi-Key